strinsberg/hockey-stats/README.md

 - ppp=1
 - s=0.4
 - blk=0.4

-They must be seperated with only an '=' and listed on its own line.
+The category and value must be seperated with only an '=' and listed on their own line.